Drink Tangerine Juice

 * Drink Tangerine Juice.

 This article originally appeared on October 13, 2014.
 Do Jeff Eats a big favor and give-it-a-read!
-Just between you guys and Jeff Eats, no-one really knows for sure- how the future is gonna break for them!
-You guys can do what you’d like with this Tangerine “information”- all I can tell you is that it makes a whole lot of sense to me!
+Just between you guys and Jeff Eats, no-one really knows for sure how the future is gonna break for them, one way or the other!
+That said, this Tangerine “stuff” makes a whole lot of sense to me!

 Posted October 13, 2014